sandeepcollab86/delta-demo/README.md

 # delta-demo
-this is demo for git&amp;github class
+this is for git&git hub classs.

+# teacher
+sharadha khapra

+# student
+sandeep yadav